 Voter Registration Modernization in the States

-Each Component of VRM Is Currently Being Used Successfully in Multiple States Across the Country:
+Each Component of VRM Is Currently Being Used Successfully in States Across the Country:

-- At least 26 states — Arizona, Arkansas, California, Delaware, Florida, Georgia, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, and Washington — currently or will soon have fully or substantially electronic voter registration at DMVs.
+- At least 27 states — Arizona, Arkansas, California, Delaware, Florida, Georgia, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Washington, and West Virginia — currently or will soon have fully or substantially electronic voter registration at DMVs.

 - 38 state DMVs automatically register all eligible young men for the Selective Service, as do a variety of other federal and state agencies.

 - 8 states — Colorado, Delaware, Florida, Hawaii, Maryland, Ohio, Oregon, and Utah plus the District of Columbia have systems of portable registration that allow registered voters who move to cast valid ballots even if they do not update their registrations before Election Day.

 - 11 states — California, Colorado, Connecticut, Idaho, Iowa, Maine, Minnesota, Montana, New Hampshire, Wisconsin, and Wyoming — plus the District of Columbia currently offer, or have enacted laws which provide for, Election Day registration, allowing eligible citizens to register or update their records on Election Day.
 Two other states — Maryland and Ohio* — as well as D.C. have or will soon offer Same Day Registration.

 - At least 34 states allow citizens to look up their voter registration information online.